-If an electrical fire is indicated (smoke in the cabin), the master switch should be turned "OFF."
-The cabin vents should be opened and the cabin heat turned "OFF."
+If an electrical fire is indicated (smoke in the cabin), the battery master switch should be turned OFF.
+The cabin vents should be opened and the cabin heat turned OFF.
 A landing should be made as soon as possible.

-If an engine fire is present, switch the fuel selector to "OFF" and close the throttle.
+If an engine fire is present, switch the fuel selector to OFF and close the throttle.
 The mixture should be at idle cut-off.
-Turn the electric fuel pump "OFF."
-In all cases, the heater and defroster should be "OFF."
-If radio communication is not required, select master switch "OFF."
+Turn the electric fuel pump OFF.
+In all cases, the heater and defroster should be OFF.
+If radio com-munication is not required, select battery master and alternator switchs OFF.
 Proceed with power off landing procedure.